Greethy/greethy-backend/README.md

 ## 👋 About this Project

 **Greethy** is a project that offers solutions for nutrition management, workout support, personal finance tracking, and a mini social network where people can join together to manage and share their achievements.

-**Greethy Server**, built with `Spring Boot`, provides efficient handling of large-scale data, project scalability, resilience, flexibility, security and seamless integration capabilities.
+**Greethy Server**, powered by `Spring Framework`, `Axon Framework`, `Apache Kafka` and `MongoDB`, provides efficient handling of large-scale data, project scalability, resilience, flexibility, security and seamless integration capabilities.

 ## 📋 Table of Contents